IvanPalm/Resume.md/Resume_IvanPalmegiani_GitHub.md

 **Environmental Researcher | (Geo)Data Scientist**, Nov.
 2019 - Present
 [SmartCloudFarming GmbH (DE)][2dg5i84s] Mar.
 2020 - present
 While working at the development of data products for precision agriculture my main responsibilities have been:
-- Researching available literature to identify state-of-the-art methods for the estimation of soil moisture content and soil organic carbon from satellite imaging
+- Researching available literature to identify state-of-the-art methods for the estimation of soil moisture and soil organic carbon using remote sensing data
-- Planning the operations and coordinating a small team of data professionals to make sure that objectives and key results would be hit on time
+- Planning the different stages of the project and coordinating a small team of data professionals to make sure that objectives and key results would be hit on time
 - Developing data science pipelines to source, clean and prepare ground data and satellite imaging for machine learning algorithms
 - Co-developing and fine-tuning ML models to predict soil moisture content from satellite data.
 The accuracy of predictions is satisfactory (R squared > 0.95, RMSE < 0.05)
 - Generating interactive data visualizations and reports for executives and their cooperators
-- Developing ML dashboards to display model predictions to potential clients
+- Developing ML dashboards to display data and results to potential clients

 [EarthRatings UG (DE)][sf46gh40] Nov.
 2019 - Jun.
 2020
 Working intermittently, I assisted the founder of this young start-up to research and to source public data set on Corporate Environmental Footprint (CEF) and Social Responsibility (CSR).
-I have developed a web crawler to scrape the data in accordance with the term and conditions regulating their use.
+I have developed a web crawler to scrape data, in accordance with the term and conditions regulating data use.
 At a later stage I have converted the raw data to 'tidy' format, and performed exploratory analyses.

 [University of Primorska (SL)][bv7kewda]  Nov.
 2019
 The  research lab led by Prof. Dr. Bužan at the Department of Biodiversity requested assistance in the management of wildlife genetic data.
 My main tasks have been: